Couplemate™ has a working theory currently under empirical testing that highlights the possibility of magnetic

 In the longitudinal cross-section of an electric magnet, a constant electrical current is running through it.
 The magnetic field lines are indicated, with their direction shown by arrows.
 Magnetic flux corresponds to the ‘density of field lines.
 The magnetic flux is thus densest in the middle of the solenoid and weakest outside of it.

 Once the magnet is switched off, the magnet’s metal housing retains some residual magnetism; however, we found the drum also had residual magnetism.

-The magnetism in the drum is found to increase over time — the polarity of the magnetism correctly directly with the polarity of the electric magnet.
+The magnetism in the drum increases over time — the polarity of the magnetism correctly directly with the polarity of the electric magnet.

-Here is a simple test for your electric drums to test to indicate polarisation.
+Here is a simple test for your electric drums to indicate polarisation.

 Place a compass near the face of your drum.
 If the N or S of the pointer points to the drum, your electric drum has suffered severe magnetic induction.

 The compass is ideal for the handyman to perform.
 The solution to reversing polarity is down a little further in this article.

-Initially, we thought that the DC electric induction could significantly reduce your capacity to apply the brake effectively.
+Initially, we thought the DC electric induction could significantly reduce your capacity to apply the brake effectively.

-A non-responsive electric brake magnet is attempting to engage a residual magnetic or induced magnetic drum.
+A non-responsive electric brake magnet attempts to engage a residual magnetic or induced magnetic drum.

-Residual magnetism can be excess positive ions(North Pole) or excess negative ions (South Pole).
+Residual magnetism can be excess positive ions(North Pole) or negative ions (South Pole).

 A magnet producing a North at the magnet face will repel a drum with the same polarity.
-Furthermore, this means the magnet is not being attracted to the drum, which causes mechanical slippage of the magnet on the drum face and ineffective braking.
+Furthermore, this means the magnet is not attracted to the drum, which causes mechanical slippage of the magnet on the drum face and ineffective braking.

 However, our test proves this theory wrong.

 Drums become magnetised by the consistent application of an energised magnet onto a metallic rotating drum face.
-As the drum continues to turn, the friction from the magnet on the drum surface causes wear and magnetisation.
+As the drum turns, the friction from the interest on the drum surface causes wear and magnetisation.